r0hansng/r0hansng/README.md

 🔭 I am currently working on:

 🌱 I’m currently learning:
 CSE (AI & ML) at Newton School of Technology.

 👯‍♂️ I’m looking to collaborate on:

 💬 Ask me about:

 ⚡ Fun fact:
-I love playing basketball & video games.
+I am into basketball & video games.

 <!---